 The Lake Center District runs along Portage Road between Osterhout Avenue and East Centre Avenue.
 With the existing conditions on Portage Road come inherent difficulties with traffic movements and pedestrian safety.
 A sound plan for a future Lake Center District that benefits the affected property owners and businesses is necessary.
 The City of Portage is prepared to invest in the area to help stimulate the creation of an attractive and viable Lake Center District that functions on all levels – creating stability and encouraging investment while protecting the quality of life for Portage residents.

 On February 10, the City of Portage held community workshops to discuss the future of the Lake Center District with business owners and residents.
 More than 40 individuals representing the business community attended the afternoon session and approximately 175 residents attended the evening session.
 Those who attended had the opportunity to talk with city staff and elected officials, as well as planning consultants who specialize in urban, mixed-use, pedestrian-friendly developments.
 Farr Associates will help the City Administration and Portage citizens re-imagine the Lake Center District as a destination corridor.
 While no decisions were made at this meeting, the dialogue is assisting the city and planners with some initial “likes” and “dislikes.”

+Finally, on the afternoon of Friday, August 7, the consultants presented the revised drawings to the Lake Center District Steering Committee.
 But the process doesn’t end there.
-Farr Associates staff will return to their oﬃces in Chicago to ﬁnalize drawings and designs, which will be presented to the community at an open house later in the spring.
+Farr Associates staﬀ returned to their oﬃces in Chicago to ﬁnalize drawings and designs, which will be presented to the community at an open house this fall.
 Taken together, these sessions will allow for the collaboration needed to create an attractive, functional and sustainable Lake Center District.